nginxinc/nginx-otel/README.md

 OpenTelemetry (OTel) is an observability framework for monitoring, tracing, troubleshooting, and optimizing applications.
 OTel enables the collection of telemetry data from a deployed application stack.

 ## What is the NGINX Native OTel Module
-The `ngx_otel_module` dynamic module enables NGINX Open-Source or NGINX Plus to send telemetry data to an OTel collector.
-It provides support for [W3C trace context](https://www.w3.org/TR/trace-context/) propagation, OTLP/gRPC trace exports and offers several benefits over exiting OTel modules, including:
+The `ngx_otel_module` dynamic module enables NGINX Open Source or NGINX Plus to send telemetry data to an OTel collector.
+It provides support for [W3C trace context](https://www.w3.org/TR/trace-context/) propagation, OpenTelemetry Protocol (OTLP)/gRPC trace exports and offers several benefits over exiting OTel modules, including:

 ### Better Performance ###
 3rd-party OTel implementations reduce performance of request processing by as much as 50% when tracing is enabled.
 The NGINX Native module limits this impact to approximately 10-15%.